piscolomo/ruby-patterns/README.md

 **[Back to top](#table-of-contents)**

 ## Command
-  - Encapsulate a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.
+  - Encapsulate a request as an object, thereby letting you parameterize clients with different requests, queue or log requests, and support undoable operations.<sup>[[link](#command)]</sup>

   ```ruby
   class Turn